TUW-GEO/rt1_model/README.md

 # RT1 model - A bistatic scattering model for first order scattering of random media.

+> NOTE: This repo is a work in progress and supposed to supersede [rt1](github.com/TUW-GEO/rt1) soon!

 The package implements a first order scattering radiative transfer model for random volume over ground as documented in *Quast & Wagner (2016)* and *Quast, Albergel, Calvet, Wagner (2019)*